rjhancock/mm-api/README.md

 API Service for the MegaMek(https://megamek.org) BattleTech Java game for handling various automated functions such as server availability and list generation.

+## For deployment
+The following files need to be renamed and edited for local use or for server deployment by removing the .example.

+* ansible/templates/devise.rb.example (deployment)
+* ansible/templates/smtp_settings.rb.example (deployment)
+* config/initializers/devise.rb.example